Ocean 115 - Introduction to Oceanography » Fall 2021 » Chapter 1 Introduction to Planet Earth

 How did the view of the ocean by early Mediterranean cultures influence the naming of planet Earth?

-C. Mediterranean cultures believed Earth was composed of small land masses surrounded by marginal bodies of water.
+C. Mediterranean cultures believed Earth was composed of large land masses surrounded by marginal bodies of water.

-D. Mediterranean cultures believed Earth was composed of large land masses surrounded by marginal bodies of water.
+D. Mediterranean cultures believed Earth was composed of large land masses surrounded by large bodies of water.

 Question #8